benparsons/matrix-notes/elizabot-article/elizabot-article.md

 # Chatbot software from the 1960s, and using Matrix to make it available in 2018

+In this article, we'll use Matrix, a Raspberry Pi and JavaScript to bring back chatbot software from the 1960s: ELIZA.

 ## What is ELIZA?

 ELIZA is a computer program written between 1964 and 1966, which imitates the